hshin-git/GyroM5/README-en.md

 ![PID_wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/4/43/PID_en.svg/800px-PID_en.svg.png)

-In the PID control, the plant/process is RC car.
+In the above PID control, the plant/process is your RC car.
 The target r, the output y and the control u are as follows.

 - target: r = ch1_in = CH1 input from RC receiver